humdrum-tools/humdrum-documentation/guide/ch24/index.md

 will match any record in which the number 7 occurs at least twice.

-As in the case of our earlier search for augmented and diminished intervals, **grep** is insensitive to whether the matching character string is found in a data record, or whether it occurs in a Humdrum comment or interpretation.
+As in the case of our earlier search for augmented and diminished intervals, <span class="unix">grep</span> is insensitive to whether the matching character string is found in a data record, or whether it occurs in a Humdrum comment or interpretation.
 In order to avoid matching comments or interpretations, a further refinement to our regular expression is